spazznolo/spazznolo.github.io/_posts/2023-05-24-goalie-performance-3.md

 </p>
 <p>
 Some thoughts:
-    - Goalies who face -6000 shots are about 1.5 years older than 6000+ goalies throughout their career.
+    - Goalies facing -6000 shots are ~1.5 years older than 6000+ goalies throughout their career.
     - This difference obviously includes the span from age 23 to roughly 27.
     - This is precisely the age range in which goalies seem to be improving in AdjSV%.
     - We need to adjust for this.